falconmick/tdd-demo/packages/slide/slides.md

 {click}

-in our new test we are setting up our scenario with a specific value for our good car value such that our assertion later specifically test that we received the expected car name
+in our new test we are setting up our scenario with a specific value for our car info to make our latter assertions more deliberate feeling

 {click}